wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.7.1.2 =

+Removed the existing 'itemtype' language attribute before adding our own, moved the is_bbpress() test to each filter for bbPress v2.5.4 (Pro version).

 = 2.7.1.1 =

 Small fix to test for `wp_enqueue_media()` (available since WordPress 3.5.0) before including the "Select or Upload Image" button.